gpg/gpg4win/trunk/src/README-msi.txt

 $ cd gpg4win/src

-2) Run make-msi.pl to generate the required WiX source file:
+2) Create the required WiX source file:

-$ perl make-msi.pl < ../include/config.nsi > gpg4win.wix
+$ make msi

 Maintainer note: The program might output the message "GUID list stored in make-msi.guids changed, please commit!".
-In this case, the file make-msi.guids should be committed to the repository.
+In this case, the modified source file make-msi.guids should be committed to the repository.

 3) Now switch to the same directory on the Windows machine, and run the script make-msi.bat to create the MSI package:

+> make-msi.bat gpg4win-VERSION.wix
-> make-msi.bat
+> make-msi.bat gpg4win-light-VERSION.wix

+where VERSION is the full version number of the build (for example, 1.9.0-svn595).

 The batch file assumes that WiX is installed in the canonical location.
 If that is not the case, you might need to adjust the PATH